 The application can also delete and scrub specific files, if you wish to proceed that way.

-I settled on the Kobo.
+This paragraph may be dated at 3/19 I settled on the Kobo.
 Not perfect... but "the one" for me, primarily because of its support for free books from outside sources.
-I have prepared a page with futher details for you about using a Kobo to read free ebooks so you don't have to sign up and support the Amazon Kindle monopoly.
+I have prepared a page with further details for you about using a Kobo to read free ebooks so you don't have to sign up and support the Amazon Kindle monopoly.
 That page also gives details of reading ebooks without having to buy a Kindle or a Kobo!
 (Kobos are less expensive than Kindles, too! <^_^>)

-But what use a reader without ebooks to read??
+This paragraph **NOT** dated at 3/19 But what use is a reader without ebooks to read??
 For many, many years, Project Gutenberg has been making books available in electronic form... many formats, including audio books!
+Gutenberg as good as it ever was, 3/19!

-And when you read your book on your laptop, regardless of what reader you use (unless you use a Kobo or Kindle emulator), you can use copy/ paste to extract bits to use in essays, send to friends, etc.
+When you read your book on your laptop, regardless of what reader you use (unless you use a Kobo or Kindle emulator), you can probably use copy/ paste to extract bits to use in essays, send to friends, etc.

 EditPad: For text editing... and a lot of general text-based work on my PC, I rely on Textpad.

-None-the-less, I would also mention to you Editpad, from JGSoftware, the suppliers of HelpScribble which I bought for $99, and consider worth every penny.
+This paragraph may be dated at 3/19 None-the-less, I would also mention to you Editpad, from JGSoftware, the suppliers of HelpScribble which I bought (2008?) for $99, and consider worth every penny.
 The nice thing about EditPad is that it is free for non-commercial use.

 The section about email issues is quite long.
 You can skip over it, if you wish.

-Speaking of mail: Many people today will already be using web based email services.
+Speaking of mail: Many people use web browser based email services.
 When this paragraph was new, that was unusual!
 Though it isn't "software", let me take a moment to recommend that you open a Google or Yahoo email account, if you don't already have one.
-Each has strengths, quirks.
-I'd avoid Hotmail, if I were you.
+Each has strengths, quirks and dangers.
+I'd avoid Hotmail, if I were you, if it is even still available.
+Don't "trust" any online mail service with your archives.
+A friend who was running a business with an paid for "premium" Yahoo account woke up one morning to discover that they weren't doing those accounts any more.
+All of her data was Just Gone.

 There are two main "flavors" of email.
 In one (POP3 or IMAP), you generally (although you can "play" with the details) fetch email from a server, and hold it on your own computer.
 This is The Way To Go for people who want to minimize the time they are connected via the internet.